Georges034302/acc-cloud-wil-demo/week1/vm-setup.md

-# 🖥️🚀 Week 1: Shell Scripts and VM Setup
+# 🔐 Demo Guide: Shell Scripts and VM Setup

+## 🎯 Objective
-📝 This guide covers the shell scripts and steps required to provision an Azure Virtual Machine (VM) and deploy the initial web server for the project.
+This guide covers the shell scripts and steps required to provision an Azure Virtual Machine (VM) and deploy the initial web server for the project.

 ---